WilShotton/di-cast/README.md

 #### Creating singleton mappings.

-Type mappings can be defined as singletons to ensure that the same Object can be used as a dependency everywhere.
+Type mappings can be defined as singletons to ensure that the same Object can be used as a dependency everywhere. __Note:__ Value and factory mappings are always singletons.

 ```
 injector.map('singleton').toType({